 In 2021, we ended up doing another experiment with doubles though we did not mean to.
 We did not want to unwrap our hives too early and risk chilling brood.
 However, some of the strong hives needed extra room.
 Therefore, we decided not to unwrap the packs, but instead to just add an extra brood box under the strong ones.
 We were quite pleased with the result of not unwrapping the hives too early.
 However, we ended up creating doubles with the strong hives.
 They had all of the characteristics that we hate about doubles: no more brood, harder to find queens, wanting to jam honey into the brood chamber and restrict the queen's laying area rather than moving it up into the honey supers, but what we really hated about them is that we lost a box of honey off of each of those hives into brood boxes.
 The queens did not tend to move and lay much in them, but the bees filled them with honey.
 We did make some splits with them, but it was a lot more work and we lost a box of honey into brood combs.

 seen research comparing singles to doubles before.
 My objection

 to that research has always been that they ignored the basic tenants

 that are required to run a single and ran them just like they would a

 double therefore biasing the results in favour of the doubles.

-Perhaps we biased the results in favour of the singles because we treated the doubles exactly how we would treat singles.
+Perhaps we bias the results in favour of the singles because we treated the doubles exactly how we would treat singles.